yeehaa123/elab/h2020/proposal/OverLab_DH_Johanna.md

 - a room that enables, allows to experiment

-## OverTools - Towards open Methodolgy through refining models of Self-Reflexivity and Self-Analysis.
+## OverTools - Towards open Methodolgy through refined models of Self-Reflexivity.
 ### Analyzing open innovation dynamics in public-private-civic partnerships.

 #### OverTools - tools for interdisciplinary research methodology
-- Self-Analysis as a mode of reflection
+- Interdisciplinary and social Self-Analysis as a mode of reflection
 - Tools for public-private-civic partnerships geared at realizing innovative ICTs
 -